404FoundingFather/wolfram-sim-ehammond/memory-bank/04-database.md

 ## Backup and Recovery

--   **MVP:** Achieved by users manually saving the simulation state to a file via the serialization feature.
-Recovery involves loading from such a file.
+-   **MVP:** Achieved by users manually saving the hypergraph state to a file via the "Save Hypergraph" feature.
+Recovery involves loading a hypergraph from such a file using the "Load Hypergraph" feature.
--   **Post-MVP (with database):** Standard database backup and recovery procedures would apply.
+-   **Post-MVP (with database):** Standard database backup and recovery procedures would apply if a database is introduced for managing user data or extensive simulation collections.

 ## Security Measures